Emergency Preparedness & Response Fact Sheet

-- The web-based tool known as MN.TRAIN tracks training of MDH staff and other partners.
+- MN.TRAIN tracks training of MDH staff and other partners.

 - A Comprehensive Exercise Planning group develops and integrates agency exercises and supports required and locally initiated exercises.
 After-action reports and improvement plans implement the lessons learned from exercises and events.

-- OEP updates the comprehensive public health All-Hazards Response & Recovery Plan which is part of the Minnesota Emergency Operations Plan and provides guidance to other health responders in their planning efforts.
+- EPR coordinates the public health All-Hazards Response & Recovery Plan which is part of the Minnesota Emergency Operations Plan and provides guidance to other health responders in their planning efforts.

 Healthcare system preparedness

-- OEP coordinates emergency, surge capacity, behavioral health, and volunteer health planning among Minnesota’s 140 hospitals, working with the eight regions of the state.
+- EPR coordinates emergency, surge capacity, behavioral health, and volunteer health planning among Minnesota’s 140 hospitals, working with the eight regions of the state.

 - Funding is provided to the Regional Hospital Resource Centers who then coordinate hospital, clinic, skilled nursing facilities, EMS, emergency management and behavioral health emergency preparedness planning.